shudd3r/skeletons/README.md

 #### Custom Template processing
-Some files that change dynamically throughout project lifetime cannot be handled in a generic way (like README).
+Some files that change dynamically throughout project lifetime cannot be handled in a generic way like, for example, `README.md` file.
 This is where custom templates might be used.

 ##### Merged Json Template